lteproxyy/Simple.FileManager/README.md

 [![GitHub issues](https://img.shields.io/github/issues/lteproxyy/Simple.FileManager)](https://github.com/lteproxyy/Simple.FileManager/issues)

 This is a minimal file manager written in C++.
-The goal of this project is to practice working with file operations in C++ and improve my coding style.
+The goal of this project is to practice working with file operations in C++ and improve my coding skills.

 ## Features
 - Basic file operations